KOCTIK/vue-project/README.md

 # vue-project

-## an application for managing space tourist flights
+## Application for managing space tourist flights

 ### Functionalities

-** 1. Tourist management **
+**1. Tourist management**

           a.
 List of tourists
           b.
 Adding a tourist
           c.
 Removing a tourist
           d.
 Editiing a tourist
-                    - Adding a flight (selection from existing flights, take into consideration the number of seats)
-                    - Removing the flight
+                    i.
+Adding a flight (selection from existing flights, take into consideration the number of seats) ii.
+Removing the flight

-2. Flight management
+**2. Flight management**

           a.
 List of flights
           b.
 Adding a flight
           c.
 Removing a flight
           d.
 Editing a flight
                     i.
-Adding a tourist to the flight (selection of existing tourists, take into consideration the number of seats)
+Adding a tourist to the flight (selection of existing tourists, take into consideration the number of seats) ii.
-                    ii.
 Removal of a tourist from the flight

 ### Data structure

-1. Tourist
+**1. Tourist**

           a.
 First name
           b.
 Last name
           c.
 Gender